merenlab/merenlab.org/tutorials/infant-gut/index.md

 }
 ```

-And we run the following command, which gave us the anvi'o output in your data pack:
+And we run the following command, which gave us the anvi'o output in your data-pack:

 ``` bash
 anvi-run-workflow -w metagenomics \